leafac/obs-cli/README.md

 ### Installation

-You may use obs-cli with [`npx`](https://github.com/npm/npx) without having to explicitly install it, for example:
+You may use obs-cli without having to explicitly install it by relying on [`npx`](https://github.com/npm/npx), for example:

 ```console
 $ npx obs-cli StartRecording
 ```

-Or you may with to install it in your machine to avoid the `npx` prefix:
+Or you may wish to install obs-cli on your machine to avoid the `npx` prefix:

 ```console
 $ npm install --global obs-cli